360macky/case-studies/site/posts/graphem.md

 <a href="https://software.nasa.gov/software/ARC-15256-1D" target="_blank">NASA Open MCT</a> is a web-based mission control framework for visualizing <a href="https://en.wikipedia.org/wiki/Telemetry" target="_blank">telemetry of space missions</a>.
 It allows <a href="https://nasa.github.io/openmct/plugins/" target="_blank">plugins</a> to be developed to extend its functionality.
 One of the cases that can be developed is to visualize telemetry data from a source that is different from the default ones.
 In this case, I developed an experimental plugin that allows you to visualize telemetry data from a <a href="https://graphql.org/" target="_blank">GraphQL</a> endpoint.
 Introducing **Graphem**.

 Graphem, a plugin that allows viewing telemetry data in NASA Open MCT directly from a GraphQL server.

+## Situation

+**Artemis 1** was an uncrewed Moon-orbiting mission.
+I wanted to visualize the telemetry data of this mission in NASA Open MCT.
+If all the information is available from a GraphQL endpoint, it is possible to visualize it in NASA Open MCT thanks to the plugin developed.
+Which is awesome!

+I collected the telemetry data from the <a href="https://ssd.jpl.nasa.gov/horizons/app.html#/" target="_blank">Horizons System</a>.
+Then I created a GraphQL server to expose the telemetry data.

+You can access this project on <a href="https://github.com/360macky/graphem-template-app" target="_blank">Graphem Template App</a>.

 ## Design Process